Post

 Step 1, Preheat and prep

 Preheat the oven to 175°C fan or 195°C conventional.
-Grease a 24cm round metal tin with butter and dust the inside with cocoa powder.
+Grease a 24cm round metal springform tin with butter and dust the inside with cocoa powder.
 Tap out the excess.
 The cocoa stops the cake sticking and looks better than flour against a dark cake.

-Step 2, Melt the butter
+Step 2, Melt the butter (bain-marie method)

 Step 3, Mix the dry ingredients